HelloImKevo/UdemyDatingApp/README.md

 Double-check the `API.csproj` file to confirm we are ready to rock-and-roll. 🤟

+### NuGet: Installing Identity Model Tokens JWT

+Open the **Command Palette** (SHIFT + CMD + P), and search for "NuGet" and click on the option that reads "NuGet: Open NuGet Gallery".

+Look for "System.Identity" by Microsoft, and install "System.IdentityModel.Tokens.Jwt".
+I selected version `6.24.0`.

 ## Installing Angular Language Service

 Under Extensions, search for and install "Angular Language Service" by Angular.